salesforce/fack/README.md

 ```
 rails db:create
 rails db:migrate
+TEST_PASSWORD='<your_password>' rails db:seed
 ```
+Set TEST_PASSWORD to an 8+ character string with a number, uppercase letter and special character.
+'2Testai!' as an example.

 4. Create a .env file in the root directory.
 Provide these variables.
 ```
 # LLM AUTH.
 You need to provide an OpenAI Key or a Salesforce Einstein Org